silverstripe/silverstripe-ckan-registry/docs/en/userguide/index.md

 ![Selecting a resource from a data set](_images/resource-selection.png)

+## Loading resource data {#loading-resource-data}

 Once a valid resource has been chosen, click the button **_Save_**.
 SilverStripe will then import a list of all the fields available on that resource, listing them down the page, and a new tab will appear - **_Filters_**.
+Filters will allow frontend website users to filter the CKAN data, and will be discussed in more detail below.

 ![Data tab after a resource is saved](_images/populated-columns.png)

+### Changing resource data {#changing-resource-data}

 To change the resource after the page has been saved, click the button **_Edit_** shown as a pencil icon next to the dataset title.

 <div class="note" markdown="1">
-Changing the resource and saving the page will reset all configuration to defaults.
+Changing the resource and saving the page will replace the existing resource and discard any existing configuration previously set by a content author.
 </div>

 ![Changing the resource data is pulled from](_images/change-resource.png)

+### Configuring data columns {#configuring-data-columns}

 The list of fields has two checkboxes: **Results** and **Detail**.
 The former disabled by default and the latter enabled by default for all records.
 These options control whether the column will be displayed in the list results